FIXTradingCommunity/fixp-specification/v1-1/doc/04PointToPointSessionProtocol.md

 ### Accept session negotiation

-When a session is accepted by a server, it must send a NegotiationResponse in response to a Negotiate message.
+When a session is accepted by a server, it must send a NegotiationResponse message in response to a Negotiate message.

 To support mutual authentication, a server may return a Credentials field to the NegotiationResponse message.
 It conveys identification of the server back to the client.
 As for the Credentials field in the Negotiate message, the format should be determined by agreement of counterparties.